HenkBoxma/rigi-viewer-web/README.md

   - `<projectID>` is the unique ID of the target project
   - `<signature>` is a hash value of the string ID that needs to be translated (or reviewed) in context.
   - The URL is also part of Rigi XML and XLIFF exported by the server.
-- Connect to and communicate with the window via jsChannel.
+- Connect to and communicate with the window via `jsChannel`.
-  - jsChannel is an abstraction on top of the HTML5 postMessage() API.
+  - `jsChannel` is an abstraction on top of the HTML5 `postMessage()` API.
   - It is available as an open-source library: https://github.com/mozilla/jschannel
 - The translation tool can then exchange messages with the Rigi application through this channel.
 Please refer to the Channel API below.